ppy/osu-infrastructure/score-submission.md

 With the new table structure, the above becomes a *requirement*.
 All leaderboard lookups will need to be done via elasticsearch as there will be no means (index) to do so via mysql.

-### 🏃 Update osu-web to display scores using the new structure
+### ✅ Update osu-web to display scores using the new structure

 As we are going to be running both systems alongside each other, the ability to display scores from the old and new table structure is required.
-Current proposal is:

 ```
 https://osu.ppy.sh/scores/osu/4049360982 <- old
 https://osu.ppy.sh/scores/4049360982     <- new (doesn't require ruleset prefix)
 ```

+Eventually old scores will be redirected to new scores.

 ### ⏱ Create a pump and ES population flow